Gurobi/gurobipy-pandas/docs/source/usage.rst

 Adding Constraints
 ------------------

 Constraints are added row-wise.
-Similarly to adding variables, you have the option of using a global function or a dataframe accessor.
-The global function accepts series aligned on the same index to construct constraints, returning new constraints as a series.
+Similarly to adding variables, you have the option of using a free function or a dataframe accessor.
+The free function accepts series aligned on the same index to construct constraints, returning new constraints as a series.
 The following expresses the constraint :math:`x \le y` for each entry in the index:

 .. doctest:: [usage]